Max Willman

-Maxwell Willman (born February 13, 1995) is an American professional ice hockey forward who is an unrestricted free agent.
-He most recently played for the Utica Comets of the American Hockey League (AHL) while under contract to the New Jersey Devils of the National Hockey League (NHL).
+Maxwell Willman (born February 13, 1995) is an American professional ice hockey forward for Barys Astana of the Kontinental Hockey League (KHL).
+He previously played for the Philadelphia Flyers and New Jersey Devils of the National Hockey League (NHL).
 The Buffalo Sabres selected Willman in the fifth round, 121st overall, of the 2014 NHL entry draft.

 Early life

 Willman was born on February 13, 1995, in Barnstable, Massachusetts, to Peyton and Timothy Willman.
 He began ice skating at the age of three, playing for minor ice hockey teams in Barnstable and Foxborough, Massachusetts before joining the varsity team at Barnstable High School.
 There, he had six total postseason appearances between ice hockey and lacrosse, led the ice hockey team in scoring for two seasons and served as captain during the 2012–13 season.
 Barnstable won 52 regular season games with Willman on their roster and took home three consecutive Old Colony League championship titles.
 When Willman received no NCAA Division I scholarship offers to play college ice hockey, Willman planned on abandoning ice hockey and attending Quinnipiac University as a non-athlete.
 He reconsidered after being noticed by the head coach of the ice hockey team at Williston Northampton School, a private college-preparatory school that participated in a number of ice hockey tournaments and showcases.
 He spent a postgraduate year there, serving as captain and as top-line center, while leading the team with 21 goals and 44 points.